Skip to main content

 Even when a request for a doctor’s note is legitimate, such as for FMLA or ADA accommodation, the principle of “minimum necessary” disclosure under HIPAA is a core tenet.
 This principle dictates that a healthcare provider must make reasonable efforts to limit the disclosure of PHI to the minimum amount necessary to accomplish the intended purpose.

-For a doctor’s note, this means providing confirmation of a medical visit and any necessary work restrictions without revealing a specific diagnosis or detailed clinical findings, unless explicit and specific is obtained.
+For a doctor’s note, this means providing confirmation of a medical visit and any necessary work restrictions without revealing a specific diagnosis or detailed clinical findings, unless explicit and specific patient authorization is obtained.
 Generic authorizations that do not specify the exact information to be shared, the recipient, and the purpose are insufficient.

 Your authorization for data sharing should be specific and limited, never a blanket approval.